Teaching English in Cambodia in 2026: The Complete Guide

 Teachers with experience may move into NGO or development roles focused on teacher training, curriculum support, or community education.
 These positions are often more about impact than salary, but can be professionally rewarding.

-Many teachers use their experience in Cambodia to move on to more regulated TEFL markets such as Vietnam, South Korea, or China.
-The classroom confidence and practical experience gained here can make that transition much smoother.
+Many teachers use Cambodia as a launching point for more regulated TEFL markets like Vietnam, South Korea, or China.
+The classroom confidence and adaptability you develop here make that transition considerably easier.

 While Cambodia may not offer the same long-term career structure as some larger TEFL markets, it provides valuable classroom experience, flexibility, and professional confidence, especially if you’re starting out and want to build real classroom confidence quickly.